mrcodefrost/tranquil_app/README.md

 # Tranquil

-**Tranquil** is a comprehensive mental health app designed to enhance your mental well-being by providing personalized advice, mental health exercises, and calming music based on your mood and preferences.
+**Tranquil** is a comprehensive AI mental health app designed to enhance your mental well-being by providing personalized advice, mental health exercises, and calming music based on your mood and preferences.
 In today’s fast-paced world, mental health is more important than ever, and Tranquil aims to offer a sanctuary for your mind.

 <div style="display: flex; justify-content: center;  align-items: center;">